PhD / Post Doctoral Opportunities

 Paediatric Communication Laboratory

-Lab Director: Deryk Beal
+Lab Director: Dr. Deryk Beal

 Our research focuses on improving outcomes and quality of life for children with acquired and developmental neuro communication disorders.
 We study the neurobiology of communication and its disorders for the express purpose of innovating and evaluating neurorehabilitation treatments for children with communication disorders.
 We work to advance neuroimaging techniques (fMRI, DTI, DKI, QSM, MEG, EEG, fNIRS) for the study of the neural network supporting language, speech and oral motor control and the identification of appropriate neural targets for rehabilitation.